eigenein/my-iot-rs/book/introduction.md

 # Introduction

+**Disclaimer**: the documentation is not complete at the moment and even though I strive to update it, I don't have enough time right now to keep it perfect.

 ## What Is It?

 I'm writing something similar to [Home Assistant](https://www.home-assistant.io/) from ground up for my tiny set of "smart" devices.